 Meiosis, on the other hand, is a division of a germ cell involving two fissions of the nucleus and giving rise to four gametes, or sex cells, each possessing half the number of chromosomes of the original cell.

-Mitosis is used by single celled organisms to reproduce; it is also used for the organic growth of tissues, fibers, and mibranes.
-Meiosis is useful for sexual reproduction of organisms; The male and female sex cells, e.g. the spermazoa and egg, fuse to create a new, singular biological organism.
+Mitosis is used by single celled organisms to reproduce; it is also used for the organic growth of tissues, fibers, and membranes.
+Meiosis is useful for sexual reproduction of organisms.
+The male and female sex cells, e.g. the spermatozoa and egg, fuse to create a new, singular biological organism.

 Mitosis is a method of reproduction for single celled organisms that reproduce asexually.
 An identical version of the organism is created through splitting of the cell in two.
 Meiosis may result in millions of spermazoa and egg cells with unique genetic patterns.
 The mating of the two cells formed by meiosis results in a unique genetic offspring of the same species.
 Meiosis is a major factor in evolution, natural selection, and biodiversity.
 The processes of cellular division shown in mitosis and meiosis are present in all manner of life forms including humans, animals, plants, fungi, and single celled organisms and species.
 Essentially any cell based organism of which all organic life is based will exhibit some form of mitosis and meiosis for growth and reproduction of the individual and species.

 The different phases of meiosis are: Prophase, Metaphase, Anaphase and Telophase.

 Both Meiosis and Mitosis are found in complex organisms which reproduce sexually.
 Mitosis may be used for human growth, the replenishment of depleted organs and tissues, healing, and sustenance of the body.
 Identical versions of cells can be created to form tissues through Mitosis.
 Meiosis is a special process reserved for the creation of the egg and sperm cells.
 The same patterns may be found in many species of plant and animal cell reproduction.